mcginleyireland/irishbaking.github.io/_posts/2020-10-17-chocolate-oil-cake.md

     2. Let it cool for 10-20 mins and place it on a wire rack to cool more.

 ---
 Cholocate Oil Cake.
-This is something that was made for my Birthday and honestly I've only good memories attached to this cake.
+This is something that was made for my Birthday and honestly, I've only good memories attached to this cake.

 ![Cake](https://irishbaking.ie/images/Cakes/Chocolate_Oil/Image_1.jpg)